jas-dev/snowflake-access-queries/README.md

     ```
 2. Download the repo files and extract to a directory or git clone

 3. Modify the `config.json` file in the project directory to replace the values with your actual Snowflake details.
-For authentication options refer to [python connector API docs](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-api#functions)
+For authentication and other options options refer to [python connector API docs](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-api#functions)

-4. In the `object_privileges` query, Replace `DB_one` with the name of the DB you want to query
+4. In the `object_privileges` query, Replace `SNOWFLAKE_SAMPLE_DATA` with the name of the DB you want to query

 ## Usage